-We desire to see everyone get along with one another, and to maintain a very cooperative spirit within our gallery.
-With the cooperative spirit, it is managed as a very benevolent dictatorship.
+We desire to see everyone get along with one another, and to maintain a very Cooperative spirit within our gallery.

-Once you have contracted for your space, it is up to you to manage your space within the Gallery contract's guidelines.
+Once you have Contracted for your Membership and use of space, it is up to you to manage your space within the Gallery Contract's guidelines.
 You are very strongly encouraged to actively market yourself, as all of our best selling vendors do this.